Policy Number: E07.0

 - The faculty member's written self-evaluation and evidence of performance against the criteria specified above (II.B) and the elements of the plan of work that overlap with the review period.
 Evidence of performance should include at a minimum the following:

-- Results from the core questions on the university-wide student rating of instruction survey for all sections taught during each semester, accessible through the RIT Student Rating System at a disaggregated level.
+- Results from the core and college questions on the university-wide student rating of instruction survey for all sections assigned in the plan of work will be accessible through the RIT Student Rating System at a disaggregated level.
+If course sections are assigned to a faculty member for an academic term for which the RIT Student Rating System is not available as a tool to conduct a student rating of instruction survey, the college shall implement an equivalent instruction survey for students to complete and the results of which will be maintained in the faculty member's file in the Dean's Office.
 Student ratings shall not be the sole source of data used to evaluate teaching effectiveness.
 Response rates should be taken into consideration when reviewing student ratings.
 Other possible teaching effectiveness data may include alumni ratings; peer ratings; self-assessment statements; syllabi and other course documents; examples of student work; and teaching portfolios.

 - Evidence of scholarly achievement and quality as defined by the faculty member's college and department for the review period.